List of tallest buildings in Edmonton: 1980s-1990s

-The construction boom continued into the early 1980s, with significant developments including the Bell Tower, Canadian Western Bank Place, and the Rice Howard complex, continuing the modernist architectural trend.
+The construction boom continued into the early 1980s, with significant developments including 10104 103 Ave (opened as the Canadian Commercial Bank Tower), Canadian Western Bank Place, and the Rice Howard complex, continuing the modernist architectural trend.
 This culminated in the completion of Manulife Place in 1983 at a cost of $100 million.
 The building became Edmonton's tallest building at 146.4 m (480 ft), a title it would retain for 28 years.
 However, by the mid-1980s, demand for commercial space in the city was severely weakened, partially due to the 1980s oil glut, affecting Edmonton's oil-dependent economy.
 Only 12 percent of the office space in Manulife Place was leased upon opening, due to the poor office leasing market.

 As a result of the downturn, few commercial high-rises would be built in Edmonton over the next 20 years.
 One major exception is Commerce Place, which was completed in 1990 at 125 m (410 ft).
 The opening of the building's mall was also affected by the downturn, and was delayed to 1991; the developer, Olympia and York, went bankrupt in 1992 and plans for another skyscraper in the second phase were put on hold indefinitely.
 Also in 1992, the current city hall was completed, featuring a prominent 60 m (197 ft) clock tower.